SpudGunMan/meshing-around/README.md

  - https://github.com/pdxlocations/Meshtastic-Python-Examples

 GitHub user https://github.com/PiDiBi
- - providing looking at test functions and other suggestions like wxc
+ - providing looking at test functions and other suggestions like wxc, cpu use and alerting code

+ Discord and Mesh user Cisien for testing and ideas!